doctrine/mongodb/README.markdown

 ----------------

-The Doctrine MongoDB project is a simple layer that wraps the PECL Mongo extension and adds new functionality like logging and improves the API user friendliness.
+The Doctrine MongoDB project is a simple layer that wraps the PECL Mongo extension and adds new functionality like logging, events, a query builder and improves the API user friendliness.

 It is very easy to use, you only need a new Connection instance: